 Pizza, Chinese, or any restaurant delivery is convenient, but you can always just pick up your own food and avoid the delivery charge plus tip.
 Even if you order online to get special deals, you can still pick up and save some money.
 If the restaurant is somewhat out of your way, try to schedule an errand around the area to improve your efficiency and productivity.

 If you really want to buy something, wait a week and see if you still want the item.
 Never buy something you don’t really need because it’s on sale.
 Impulse buying accounts for more spending than most people realize.
 This idea of not buying things you don’t need is easier said than done.
 Most Americans find it difficult to differentiate between rational and irrational needs and wants.
 For example, I’ve wanted to upgrade my first generation iPad for almost 2 years now, but every time Apple comes out with a new product, I realize that the new gadgets would not offer a significantly improved user experience, taking into consideration what I use my current iPad for.
 I have a laptop, PC, and smartphone – do I really need another technological platform to access the internet, check my email, watch movies or videos, listen to music, or chat with friends?
-Be honest and critical about yourself and your decisions, and you’ll likely never have buyer’s remorse.
+Be honest and introspective, and you’ll likely never have buyer’s remorse.